Homemade Tamales | Gluten Free, Dairy Free, Egg Free, Soy Free, Peanut Free, Tree Nut Free

 1. First, get your corn husks and soak them in warm water for about 45 minutes and then drain.

-Combine the masa ingredients until it is moist but not “wet”.
+Combine the masa ingredients until it is moist but not "wet".
+See notes for garlic allergy.

 Tamale Assembly